Learning from major accident hazards

 - Large-scale flares/releases, e.g. natural gas 150 kg/s.

 Spadeadam Research and Testing has the capability to carry out blast tests with charge sizes up to 1 tonne TNT equivalence.
 A complete service can be offered including all civil and mechanical works required to build support structures under test.
-Read more about blast test.
+Read more about blast tests.

 With over 20 years of experience in studying gas cloud explosions, Spadeadam Research and Testing is a world leader in the field of explosion testing.
 Gas cloud explosions can be studied within confined or partially confined geometries or within regions of pipework and vessels, typical of process sites.
 Using a validated scaling technique explosions in regions of pipework and vessels can be conducted at a reduced scale providing a cost effective approach to understanding explosion behaviour.